 The Metro COG UPWP is a unified program that identifies work elements needed to carry out the organization's function as both a COG and an MPO.
-To meet federal regulations of an MPO, the Metro COG UPWP is developed in accordance with the metropolitan planning provisions described in 23 CFR, part 450 and 49 CFR, part 613.
-It is created in cooperation with federal and state agencies that are financial sponsors and it is intended as a management tool for participating agencies.
+To meet federal regulations of an MPO, the Metro COG UPWP is developed in accordance with the metropolitan planning provisions described in 23 CFR, part 450, 23 CFR, part 420, 2 CFR 200 and 49 CFR, part 613.
+It is created in cooperation with federal and state agencies that are financial sponsors, and it is intended as a management tool for participating agencies.